-FDOT will provide and SWFWMD will attend training to ETAT members to explain the ETDM process, PD&E process, the use of the EST and various aspects of the transportation delivery process.
+FDOT will provide and FDEP will attend training for ETAT members to explain the ETDM process, PD&E process, the use of the EST and various aspects of the transportation delivery process.
 Other training opportunities may be made available to ETAT representatives and FDOT staff regarding natural, historic, and sociocultural resource issues as available or needed.
 ETAT representatives, to the extent feasible, are expected to attend trainings.

-As part of SWFWMD's responsibilities which are eligible for funding reimbursement, SWFWMD, if requested, will provide training opportunities to FDOT regarding its regulations, the assessment and management of its resources, and the implementation of its regulatory programs as they affect transportation development.
+FDEP, if requested, will provide training opportunities to FDOT regarding its State 404 Program responsibilities, regulations, the assessment and management of its resources, and the implementation of its regulatory programs as they affect transportation development.